Fonbet: Overview

 In 2020, the company came into the media spotlight when it figured on the Russian Federation's list of system-critical commercial companies that needed financial support from the state during the COVID-19 pandemic (in view of its being a large nation-wide taxpayer and employer).
 In the wake of the ensuing controversy, the Russian government reconsidered the criteria for such support.
 Fonbet publicly announced that it had optimized its own financials during the pandemic, did not need state support and had its own program for funding anti-COVID measures (as well as other charity programs).

+Controversies

+On 29 January 2025 Moscow police detained former CEO Sergey Anokhin on charges of offering a ₽50 million bribe to a law‑enforcement officer.